TYPO3-Headless/nuxt-typo3/docs/frontend/backend-layouts.md

 ## Register backend layouts

-You can register backend layout as a regular global Vue component.
+You have to register backend layout as a regular global Vue component.

 edit/create: `plugins/components.js`: